 Our program offers a direct opportunity to improve the health of students and strengthen the agricultural economy by bringing farm fresh local foods into school cafeterias statewide.
 Key features of the NY Farm to School Institute include:

-- A three-day kickoff retreat from June 28-30, 2023 at the Mabee Farm Historic Site in Rotterdam Junction, NY
+- A two-day kickoff retreat in August 2024 at the Mabee Farm Historic Site in Rotterdam Junction, NY

 - Bi-monthly workshops for school teams